UWC2-PYTHON/ProgrammingInPython/source/exercises/html_renderer/html_renderer.rst

     <p style="text-align: center" id="intro">

-There can be all sorts of stuff stored in attributes -- some required for specific tags, some extra, like font sizes and colors.
-Note that since tags can essentially have any attributes, your code will need to support that -- doesn't it kind of look like a dict?
+There can be all sorts of stuff stored in attributes.
+Some are required for specific tags, some are extra, like font sizes and colors.
+Note that since tags can essentially have any attributes, your code will need to support that.
+Doesn't it kind of look like a dict?
 And keyword arguments?

 Special Elements
 ----------------

 The general structure is everything in between the opening and closing tag.
-But some elements don't really have content -- just attributes.
+But some elements don't really have content, just attributes.
 So the slash goes at the end of the tag, after the attributes.
 We can call these self-closing tags:

 .. code-block:: html